 COMMITMENT TO CUSTOMER

 Above all, Tom’s business focuses on the customer.
-He knew if he could help small builders solve all their concrete delivery problems, they would pay a premium for his services and Eastern Concrete could provide the exact amount of concrete required for the jobs when it was needed.
+He knew if he could help small builders solve all their concrete supply problems, they would pay a premium for his services and Eastern Concrete could provide the exact amount of concrete required for the jobs when it was needed.
 In essence, if he helped a contractor to make a good name for himself and grow his business then Eastern Concrete’s business would grow as well.
 “It’s an organic process based on results and relationships” remarked Tom.
 “I don’t think like a ready-mixed producer” says Tom “more like a concrete salesman – how do you want your concrete?
 Where and when?”

 VISION FOR EFFICIENCY

-In 2005, Tom found the ideal piece of land to build his vision for a highly-efficient operation.
+In 2005, Tom found the ideal piece of land to build his vision for a highly efficient operation.
 The location was perfect: ‘easy on / easy off’, 5 minutes from a major thoroughfare.
 He wanted to build an operation that designed out the risks and optimized loading.
-Specially-designed platforms were built where the trucks back in so the drivers don’t have to use ladders to gain access to the top of the machines.
+Specially designed platforms were built where the trucks back in so the drivers don’t have to use ladders to gain access to the top of the machines.
 The loader uses its own platform above the mixer so recharging is more efficient with less strain on the machinery.
 The whole yard is paved which not only cuts down on dirt and dust, it also allows for the collection of rainwater and run-off from cleaning, into an underground cistern.
 This in turn is reused in the process.
 When docked at the platform, the Reimer’s water tank is filled from the underground cistern and cement dispensed directly into the Reimer from purpose-built loading bellows.
 There is also a maintenance area which has 3 bays where the Reimers get serviced at night.
 Tom has hired 2 mechanics – one who works on chassis’ and one who works on the Reimer Mixers.

 Tom also has a vision of a paperless company – “this has taken time but now I couldn’t manage without it, we are embracing technology and will eventually have no need for pen and paper” commented Baker.
 The process of receiving, scheduling and deployment of an order is all done through networked software.
 Essentially, when a customer calls in, the delivery is scheduled in BOBware.
 In time the delivery details will be sent to the driver’s GPS unit and when the order is completed the customer will electronically sign for it.
 This signed document will then be sent electronically to the accounting software.
 Tom has been working with Dan Unrein (the developer of BOBware) to completely automate Eastern Concrete’s business processes.
 With automation comes the ability to quickly see and analyze profitability – all costs can be factored in through the extensive reporting features.